cahuparo/academic-chparada/content/research/cfim_secre/index.md

 ---
-title: Ceratocystis secretome
+title: "Ceratocystis secretome"
-author: Camilo Parada
-date: '2019-10-14'
-categories:
-  - bioinformatics
-  - genome
-  - exomecapture
-tags:
-  - Effectors
-subtitle: ''
-summary: 'dgfsgrhdhr'
+summary: "Here, we attempt to annotate effectors in the fungal pathogen *Ceratocystis fimbriata* and closely related species"
-authors: []
+authors: [Camilo Parada]
-lastmod: '2018-03-28'
-featured: yes
+tags: [BlackRot, Sweetpotato, Genomics]
+categories: [Sweetpotato, BlackRot]
+date: 2020-08-07T08:00:20-07:00

 image:
-  caption: 'By camilo'
+  caption: ""
-  focal_point: ''
+  focal_point: "Center"
-  preview_only: no
+  preview_only: false

-projects:
-  - cfim_secre
+url_code: ""
+url_pdf: ""
+url_slides: ""
+url_video: ""
-featured: true
+featured: "true"

 ---

-{{< figure src="featured.jpg" title="A caption" lightbox="true" >}}

-This is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a
+This is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a.

-testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a test This is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a testThis is a test For FEATURESSSSS

-djn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslij

-djn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslijdjn cib knsab cnbhsac klhgcn avbyv cijba nc bn b jbkslij